The Upland Soul

 On one hand, you can go absolutely timeless — wood everything, open sights, and bluing.
 Things that have made up the timeless lever gun aesthetic for well over 120 years.
 These are still alive and well; in fact, at SHOT Show this year, Winchester had a wall full of Model 94s of these ilk.

 On the other hand, the industry has come up with myriad modern solutions for modern problems.
-Full pic rails, M-Lok handguards, synthetic stocks, and whatever-coated finished that keep the rust at bay far better than traditional bluing.
+Full pic rails, M-Lok handguards, synthetic stocks, and whatever-coated finished that allegedly keep the rust at bay far better than traditional bluing (although I’ve never had anything other than stellar results using Ballistol on my blued guns)

 Is there a correct path for the contemporary lever gun enthusiast?
 No — in an ideal world, we would all own both.